Towards Lightweight Black-Box Attacks against Deep Neural Networks: Experiments

 \subsection{Further Analysis and Ablation Study}

 \textbf{Intermediate-Level Perturbations.} Since the lightweight black-box attacks are implemented mainly on intermediate features, two classic attacks mounted on intermediate features, i.e. ILA~\cite{ILA} and AA~\cite{MSE-LOW}, are selected for experiments.
-Comparing the ILA and AA in Table~\ref{Exp_Nobox} and Shallow-MI/DI/TI/PGD in Table~\ref{Exp_main}, there is little difference between their average accuracies.
-It indicates those intermediate-level feature perturbation has little benefit to lightweight black-box attacks.
+Comparing the ILA and AA in Table~\ref{Exp_Nobox} and Shallow-MI/DI/TI/PGD in Table~\ref{Exp_main}, the difference between their average accuracies is marginal.
+It indicates those intermediate-level feature perturbation has limited benefit to lightweight black-box attacks.
 The reason is that the intermediate-level attacks highly rely on the low-level features extracted by the lightweight model to generate adversarial examples and it can weaken the role of high-level information when attacking.
 The proposed ETF achieves better performance.
 On one hand, ETF does not rely on the features from high-level layers.
 On the other hand, ETF introduces a min-max scheme to mitigate the adverse impact induced by the approximation error from the shallow layers.

-\textbf{Comparison with No-box Attacks~\cite{nobox}.} No-box attack is the first work to explore how to mount attacks in the no-box setting.
-Since black-box attacks do not work in this setting, they do not attempt to design a surrogate model that approximates the target model as we do.
-Instead, they design the pretext task to train 20 auto-encoders per category to generate adversarial examples.
+\textbf{Comparison with No-box Attacks.} No-box attack is the first work to explore how to mount attacks in the no-box setting.
+Since Li et. al~\cite{nobox} stated that black-box attacks do not work in this setting, surrogate models are instantiated as auto-encoders rather than models for approximating target models.
+Namely, they design the pretext task to train $20$ auto-encoders per category to generate adversarial examples.
 However, the difference between the pretext tasks and the target tasks may significantly reduce the transferability of adversarial examples.
-In contrast, our method trains the lightweight model for tasks similar to or same as the target tasks.
+In contrast, our method trains the lightweight surrogate model for tasks similar to or same as the task of target models.
 Hence, though only one sample per category is available, we achieve better performance than no-box attacks, as shown in Table~\ref{Exp_Nobox}.